We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 It doesn’t take much for a hunter to fall under the sway of Tikka rifles.
 These Finnish bolt actions have a well-earned reputation for their accuracy, reliability, and smart ergonomics.
 And among the best elk rifles they stand out for their budget-friendly price.

 Tikka has at least 17 different models in their T3x line, several of which would make a fine elk rifle.
 I’ve shot the T3x Lite Roughtech and can attest to its sterling qualities, though you can’t go wrong with any of the T3x rifles in Tikka’s lineup.
+Last year OL gear editor Scott Einsmann chased elk in British Columbia with T3x Lite Roughtech (click for his full review) in .300 Win.
+Mag. and was absolutely smitten with the rifle’s performance.

 The three-lug action on the T3x series is smooth and easy to run.
 Cartridges feed flawlessly from the T3x’s excellent detachable box magazine.
 The magazine is rugged, easy to load, and can be inserted and removed without hassle even when wearing gloves.